 Finally, you’ll need to show prospective clients that the service is worth their time and money.
 Before you ask them to buy into it, you need to convey the value of what you’re offering.
 Otherwise, they'll lose interest as soon as they hear the price.
 This is particularly important if you’re targeting high-paying clients.

 What's the value of a coaching program?
 If they can get the same information in a free YouTube tutorial, then there isn't much value in it.
-But how much is it worth to them to get on a program that makes them feel better, increases their energy, gives them a positive outlook on life, shows them how to manage stress effectively, cuts down on the time they spend in the kitchen preparing healthy meals… Is it worth them paying a couple of hundred bucks a month in health coach fees?
+But how much is it worth to them to get on a program that makes them feel better, increases their energy, shows them how to manage stress effectively, cuts down on the time they spend in the kitchen preparing healthy meals… Is it worth them paying a couple of hundred bucks a month in health coach fees?

 It probably is.
 Therein lies the value.